lumapu/ahoy/tools/rpi/README.md

 python3 -m pip install . -v     # this step takes about 5 minutes on my RPI-4 !
 ```

-If you have problems with your radio module from ahoi,
-e.g.: cannot interpret received data,
+If you have problems with your radio module from ahoi, e.g.: cannot interpret received data,
-please try to reduce the speed of the radio module!
+please try to reduce the speed of your radio module!
-Add the following line to your ahoy.yml configuration file in "nrf" section:
+Add the following parameter to your ahoy.yml configuration file in "nrf" section:
-* `spispeed: 600000`
+`spispeed: 600000` (0.6 MHz)